jirevwe/jirevwe.github.io/source/_posts/circuit-breaker.md

 ### Redis

 - We use a distributed lock on Redis to select the leader node [1].
-- The leader loads the circuit breaker state, updates it based on the success and failure rates from the db poll result, and stores the new state in Redis.
+- The leader loads the circuit breaker state; if it exists it will update it based on the success and failure rates from the db poll result, if not it will create a new one, and then it will store the new states in Redis.
 - All agents load the circuit breaker state from Redis into memory when making decisions.

 ### Workflow